Medical content reviewed by Dr. Shatha Atiya | Updated on December 16, 2022

 Once you’ve made sure you have all your documents ready here’s how to begin the application process itself:

-- First, you must book an appointment with a NY licensed cannabis doctor, then attend the online consultation to get a recommendation for medical marijuana treatment.
+- First, you must book an appointment with a licensed cannabis doctor in NY, then attend the online consultation to get a recommendation for medical marijuana treatment.

 - Next, you must register as a patient with the NYS Medical Marijuana Program.
 You can do this by logging in or creating an account at https://my.ny.gov/.
 Patients who don’t have an NY.gov account should click the “Don’t have an Account?” button to create a personal NY.gov ID first.
 Then, simply select the “Health Applications” icon, and then click the “Medical Marijuana Data Management System” link to register.